jcastle0/ldtportfolio/cv.md

 **W.R.
 Coile Middle School**
 Middle School Teacher & Head Football Coach
 July 2005-August 2008
 Taught interdisciplinary journalism class with a focus on having students demonstrate learning using a variety of digital literacy skills.
-Worked with local high school to bridge athletic programs in order to ease students' transistion from middle to high school.
+Worked with local high school to bridge athletic programs in order to ease students' transition from middle to high school.

 **The University of Georgia Police Department**
 Police Officer